-I still find travelling to WA’s northwest as exciting as it was on my first trip nearly 25 years ago.
+I still find travelling to WA’s northwest as exciting as it was on my first trip more than 25 years ago.
 With several trips now under the belt and a stint living in Kununurra, there’s one thing that I appreciate more than ever, and that’s timing.
 Time in the Kimberley is a slow-moving clock that refuses to be rushed!

 We generally like to be free spirits and not have to make too stringent plans, but the Kimberley is an exception.
 To begin with, the area is so large that travelling distances between towns and attractions alone needs to be factored into your travels, so timing and planning is the key to maximising your trip.